- Free delivery over £40

 Femoston HRT for Menopause

 Femoston Conti and Femoston 1/10 mg and 2/10 mg are types of hormone replacement therapy (HRT) that are suitable for postmenopausal women.
 Women who use Femoston experience relief from those unwanted symptoms of the menopause.

 Femoston can be bought, online as a repeat prescription, from The Independent Pharmacy by women who have previously been prescribed HRT by their GP or specialist and continue to keep up to date with regular check-ups.

 What is Femoston HRT?

-Femoston is a Hormone Replacement Therapy (HRT) suitable for postmenopausal woman, which contains two types of female hormones, estrogen and progestogen and is known as combined HRT.
+Femoston is a brand of hormone replacement therapies (HRTs) suitable for postmenopausal women, which contains two types of female hormones — oestrogen and progestogen.
+This is known as a combined HRT.

 Combined HRT is taken every day without a break.
 These treatments are very effective at reducing symptoms of menopause such as hot flushes and low mood and preventing the development of the brittle bone disorder, osteoporosis.

 What is Femoston used for?

-During the menopause, a woman’s estrogen levels naturally start to reduce.
+During the menopause, a woman’s oestrogen levels naturally start to reduce.
 This can cause many women to endure unpleasant symptoms.
 Femoston can help to relieve postmenopausal symptoms improving the enjoyment of your daily life.